Arte Moreno: Angels owner

 In the 2023 offseason, the Angels lost two-time AL MVP Shohei Ohtani to free agency after they failed to offer a better deal than the Los Angeles Dodgers.
-Following the Dodgers's victories in the 2024 and 2025 World Series, criticism of Moreno increased from Angels fans who felt the team could have made a playoff run with Trout and Ohtani.
+Following the Dodgers victories in the 2024 and 2025 World Series, criticism of Moreno increased from Angels fans who felt the team could have made a playoff run by building around Trout and Ohtani.
+In 2026, Moreno drew criticism from the Major League Baseball Players Association after he said that the "number one thing fans want is affordability" while also saying "They want safety, and they want a good experience when they come to the ballpark.
+Believe it or not, winning is not in their top five."

-As of 2025, the Angels hold the longest active postseason drought of any MLB team, having not made the postseason or posted a winning record since the 2014 season.
+Moreno has earned a reputation of being one of the worst owners in Major League Baseball (MLB) history due to his reluctance to spend on free agents and player development programs, failing to build a winning team around superstar Mike Trout.
+As of 2026, the Angels hold the longest active postseason drought of any MLB team, having not made the postseason or posted a winning record since the 2014 season.

+On September 1, 2026, Stan Kroenke, owner of the Los Angeles Rams, announced his intention to buy the Angels from the Moreno family.
+According to a joint statement released by Kroenke and Arte Moreno, the franchise sale process was expected to conclude in early 2027, although an exact sale price has yet to be revealed.

 Other business interests

 On February 26, 2006, Moreno led a partnership of buyers to purchase Radio 830 KMXE, the nation's largest Spanish-language AM radio station.
 For the 2006 and 2007 seasons Radio 830 KMXE served as the Spanish-language radio broadcast outlet for the Angels.
 On July 17, 2007, the station began broadcasting from new studios located in Angel Stadium.
 Just before the 2008 season the station became AM830 KLAA (AM) and went all English language, including the Angels game broadcasts.
 The station has since added morning and afternoon sports talk shows to its lineup.

 While it seems a new trend for sports teams to buy their own radio stations (see the St. Louis Cardinals and the Washington Commanders), for the Angels it is a tradition started by team founder Gene Autry, who owned 710 KMPC and broadcast the games for years.